IBM/aspera-cli/README.md

 ## Plugin: `faspex`: IBM Aspera Faspex v4

+> **Note:** Faspex v4 is end of support since Sept.
+30th, 2024.
+So this plugin for faspex v4 is deprecated.
+If you still need to use Faspex4, then use `ascli` version 4.19.0 or earlier.
+>
 > **Note:** For full details on Faspex API, refer to: [Reference on Developer Site](https://developer.ibm.com/apis/catalog/?search=faspex)

 This plugin uses APIs versions 3 Faspex v4.